vegaprotocol/documentation/docs/api/overview.md

 When creating any scripts or software to interact with Vega, you'll need a wallet authentication token.
 See the [Wallet API guides to get started](./vega-wallet/before-you-start.md).

 ## Sending transactions to the chain
 When sending transactions, you'll need a Vega Wallet with at least one keypair, and have the wallet service running.
-You'll also need to have your Vega public key (also known as a party ID) to hand, as well as the relevant transaction data, in order to submit your transaction.
+You'll need to have your Vega public key (also known as a party ID) to hand, as well as the relevant transaction data, in order to submit your transaction.

 When your client needs to sends a transaction, it fills in the details and passes it to the wallet to be signed, and forwarded to a validator node before being added to a block.